On a spectral theorem of Weyl: Abstract

 \section{Abstract}

-We give a geometric proof of a theorem of Weyl on the continuous part of the spectrum of Sturm-Liouville operators on the half-line with asymptotically constant coefficients.
-Earlier proofs due to Weyl and Kodaira depend on special features of Green's functions for linear ordinary differential operators; ours might offer better prospects for generalization to higher dimensions, as required for example in noncommutative harmonic analysis.
+We give a new proof of a theorem of Weyl on the continuous part of the spectrum of Sturm-Liouville operators on the half-line with asymptotically constant coefficients.
+Earlier arguments, due to Weyl and Kodaira, depended on particular features of Green's functions for linear ordinary differential operators.
+Ours uses a concept of asymptotic containment of $C^*$-algebra representations that has geometric origins.
+We apply the concept elsewhere to the Plancherel formula for spherical functions on reductive groups.